bpbond/R-data-workshop/R-data-workshop.md

 If you're doing the exercises and problems, you should have installed these packages beforehand:
 - `dplyr` - fast, flexible tool for working with data frames
-- `plyr` - tools for splitting, applying and combining data
 - `reshape2` - reshaping data

 (These are part of what's known as the *HadleyVerse*.)
 We'll also use this data package: